AUROVA-LAB/application_localization/README.md

 roslaunch application_localization blue_fusion_offline.launch
 ```

 - Step 3: The vehicle is not localized since the velocity doesn't achieve a threshold yet.
+You should wait.
 When the velocity reaches the threshold, the vehicle is localized, and you can see in rviz the lidar point cloud in grey.

 - Step 4: After that, you should send a goal using the rviz button "2D Nav Goals" and the mouse to start the autonomous navigation.